lonelycode/tyk-io-site-content/v1.8/setup/quickstart.md

 ### Step 4.
 Create an API

-Go to the "APIs" section in your Tyk Cloud Dashboard, and select the green button to create a new API, Change the following fields:
+Go to the "APIs" section in your Tyk Cloud Dashboard, and select the green button to create a new API.
+Change the following fields:

 1. API Name: `HttpBin`
 2. Target: `http://httpbin.org`